On distances and metrics in discrete ordered sets

-In this note we shall formulate both the civil law and canon law methods of kinship degree computation in the general abstract context of semilattices with a connected Hasse diagram, examine the relationship between these and the distance determined - in the usual graph-theoretic sense - by the Hasse diagram itself, and address the question of validity of the triangle inequality.
+In this note, abstracting from any possible applications or social context, we shall formulate both the "civil-law" and "canon-law" methods of kinship degree computation in the general abstract framework of partially ordered sets with a connected Hasse diagram, examine the relationship between these and some other distance functions, and address the question of validity of the triangle inequality.

 \textbf{ }